 If you are thinking about driving in your destination country, please be aware that road conditions and driving regulations can be different from those in the United States.
 Insurance and a valid driver’s license are required in most countries.
-Many countries may not accept a US driver’s license, so you may want to apply for an International Driving Permit (IDP) or local driver’s license.
+Many countries may not accept a US driver’s license, so you may want to apply for an International Driving Permit (IDP) or a local driver’s license.

 Understand International Health Insurance

 One of the most important considerations for American expats is obtaining global medical coverage, especially where local plans may be non-existent or adequate medical care may not be available.
-Your domestic health plan in the USA probably won’t cover you abroad so you need to search out an international plan assuming you will become a non-US resident.
+Your domestic health plan in the USA probably won’t cover you abroad, so you will need to search out an international plan assuming you will become a non-US resident.
 Therefore, it is critical for US expatriates to purchase an international health insurance plan.
-A good plan should provide a large direct pay medical network so you and your family wont have to pay out of pocket fee in multiple currencies.
-In addition, many international health insurance plan providers offer international medical networks with English speaking doctors and medical staff for those who don’t speak the local language.
+A good plan should provide a sizeable direct pay medical network, so you and your family won’t have to pay the out of pocket fee in multiple currencies.
+In addition, many international health insurance plans providers offer international medical networks with English speaking doctors and medical staff.